IshanSarkar/Portfolio/Project 1/Readme.md

 - **Top 5 states with the highest & lowest average freight value** <br>
   ![image](https://github.com/IshanSarkar/Portfolio/assets/160044904/c68a0e47-4826-49c1-9563-c6b15e346e2f)<br>
   ![image](https://github.com/IshanSarkar/Portfolio/assets/160044904/6b844ad0-92e8-422e-b989-a871011ec747)<br>
-**Insights:** The first 5 rows show the top 5 states with the lowest average freight value arranged in ascending order, and the last 5 rows show the top 5 states with the highest average freight value arranged in ascending order.<br>
+**Insights:** The first 5 rows show the top 5 states with the lowest average freight value arranged in ascending order (SP<PR<MG<RJ<DF), and the last 5 rows show the top 5 states with the highest average freight value arranged in ascending order(PI<AC<RO<PB<RR).<br>
 - **Top 5 states with the highest & lowest average delivery time.** <br>
   ![image](https://github.com/IshanSarkar/Portfolio/assets/160044904/019427eb-a40c-4eaa-ba8d-95478b4ce863)<br>
   ![image](https://github.com/IshanSarkar/Portfolio/assets/160044904/5a9837cf-18ee-4bb9-9592-f06b58d73fea)<br>
-**Insights:** The first 5 rows show the top 5 states with the lowest average delivery time arranged in ascending order, and the last 5 rows show the top 5 states with the highest average delivery time arranged in ascending order.
+**Insights:** The first 5 rows show the top 5 states with the lowest average delivery time arranged in ascending order (SP<PR<MG<DF<RS), and the last 5 rows show the top 5 states with the highest average delivery time arranged in ascending order (PA<AL<AM<AP<RR).
 Time is measured in days.<br>
 - **Top 5 states where the order delivery is really fast as compared to the estimated date of delivery.** <br>
   ![image](https://github.com/IshanSarkar/Portfolio/assets/160044904/4fb98912-affb-4b92-a84d-fecf87f33ce0)<br>
   ![image](https://github.com/IshanSarkar/Portfolio/assets/160044904/fe18ce18-15ad-4ec4-8c04-1fedb790a10a)<br>
 **Insights:** The values in the ‘average_diff_estimated_delivery’ column is in days and arranged in descending order.
-Therefore, in the state of Acre, orders are delivered 19 days earlier than the estimated delivery date and the whole table shows the top 5 state where the order delivered is really fast<br>
+Therefore, in the state of Acre, orders are delivered 19 days earlier than the estimated delivery date and the whole table shows the top 5 state where the order delivery is really fast<br>
 #### Analysis based on the payments:<br>
 - **Month on Month no. of orders placed using different payment types.** <br>
   ![image](https://github.com/IshanSarkar/Portfolio/assets/160044904/9dcae54c-fe5d-4f5c-845e-5fba07722d36)<br>